sow451/blog/_pages/about.md

 ### Solicitor: Clifford Chance, London, Singapore
 August 2009 – August 2012

 - Worked on the securitizations and Project Finance teams.

 ---

-Learn more about it [here](https://github.com/amitmerchant1990/reverie) on how to get started.